AnyBody/anybody-container/README.md

 # AnyBody Container

-> Docker images with Anybody console application for running containerized AnyBody simulations
+> Docker images for running containerized AnyBody simulations

-The AnyBody container images can be used to run the AnyBody simulations in Linux docker containers.
-Containers are hosted on the
-GitHub container registry.
+The AnyBody container images can be used to run AnyBody simulations in Linux docker containers.
+Containers are hosted on the GitHub container registry.

 ```